-Product recalls are becoming more and more prevalent.
+Product recalls have grown more and more prevalent.
 And not just for large, multi-national corporations either.
 Although 2020 showed less product recalls, the occurrences grew in severity and losses when they transpire.

 Middle market companies, particularly those doing business with larger companies, can be caught in situations where products fail to work or create potential or actual dangers for users.
 Tougher regulatory scrutiny causes governments to become stricter.
 Product safety regulations for food preparation and packaging, automotive and consumer goods have increasingly higher standards.